esl/MongooseIM/doc/Basic-configuration.md

 ## vars.config

 The `vars.config` file can be found under the `[MongooseIM root]/rel/` directory.
-Change the most important settings quickly and without touching `ejabberd.cfg` or `vm.args` files directly.
+Change the most important settings quickly and without touching `mongooseim.cfg` or `vm.args` files directly.
 Recommended for basic usage.

 The file contains erlang tuples terminated with period ('.').
 For users not familiar with Erlang syntax, here is a quick cheat sheet: